aswathas/club-rank/Instructions.md

 Club Ranking System: Instructions for AI Agents

+### important instructions

+1. You won't give me codes; you will give the steps and instructions to write the code myself with clear and beginner understanding level instructions.

+"example - initialise a const variable named time equals 200seconds"

+like this you will be guiding my each every step so that at the end of the project I will gain a lot of experience and become a very better developer.

+2. Give me hints when I need them.

+3. Provide the very next step, not a bunch of multiple steps.

+{{{{important instructions}}}}

 Overview

 This document provides instructions for AI agents working on the Web3-based Club Ranking System, modeled after ICC player rankings.
 The system is designed to prioritize the quality of projects over quantity.
 Only the club head can modify rankings, ensuring a centralized ranking authority.